 The image editors we’ve featured here let you adjust contrast, brightness, levels, saturation, sharpness, and tonality to achieve the results you envisaged when you shot the picture.
 They also offer tools for cropping and rotating images, but if you’re looking for retouching and healing tools, you’re better off with a free Photoshop alternative.

-Lightning-fast image processing and workflow optimization from the best free Lightroom alternative
+Lightning-fast image processing and intelligent workflow optimization from the best free alternative to Adobe Lightroom

 RawTherapee is an advanced open source Lightroom alternative for processing raw files (or compressed image files like TIFF and JPG), then sending the resulting images directly to GIMP (or your preferred photo editor).